airpair/aws-lambda-stream-processing/post.md

 }
 ```

-That seems pretty simple, it even includes extra metadata about the object like
+That seems pretty comprehensive, it even includes extra metadata about the
-it's size and etag (md5sum).
-The message format is one part of the pipe, the
+object like it's size and etag (md5sum).
+The message format is one part of the
-other part is how messages are received.
-The event notification system is very
+pipe, the other part is how messages are received.
+The event notification
-straightforward because it only needs the [ARN][arn] of the sender (source) and
+system is very straightforward because it only needs the [ARN][arn] of the
-receiver (Lambda function) to successfully route messages.
-All the delivery
+sender (source) and receiver (Lambda function) to successfully route messages.
+The actual delivery semantics of *how* the message gets to the recipient are
-semantics are hidden completely.
+hidden completely.

 ### Decentralized Data Management